 But even though the last four Starship prototypes all went up in flames, the test flights are still considered successes.
-That’s because their goal wasn’t to build a perfect rocket at the first attempt — it was to trial their solution, see what worked, and learn from what failed.
+That’s because their goal wasn’t to build a perfect rocket at the first attempt—it was to trial their solution, see what worked, and learn from what failed.

 Remember that failure is a normal part of any startup journey, too.
 As a founder, being able to persevere when things don’t go to plan is just as vital as your business and commercial acumen.

-You don’t have to get everything right in order to succeed — what’s more important is that when things go wrong, you’re able to pick yourself up, learn from what happened, and keep going.
+You don’t have to get everything right in order to succeed—what’s more important is that when things go wrong, you’re able to pick yourself up, learn from what happened, and keep going.

-A launch Is Only as Good as Its Prep
+A Launch Is Only as Good as Its Prep

-To get a rocket to the launch pad takes thousands of hours of preparation, research and technical brilliance.
+Getting a rocket to the launch pad takes thousands of hours of preparation, research and technical brilliance.
 And while you might not be sending something into outer space, you do need to take the same approach when launching a startup.

 That same methodical mindset applies to building your product, too.
-Every part of a rocket is meticulously engineered to serve a purpose and solve a particular problem, from the aerodynamic fins to the heat shielding to protect the astronauts, to the scientific equipment inside.
+Every part of a rocket is meticulously engineered to serve a purpose and solve a particular problem, from the aerodynamic fins to the heat shielding to protect the astronauts to the scientific equipment inside.
 Nothing is added for the sake of it — everything is necessary.

 For your tech product, you need to know exactly what you need to build and why.
-This is another way having a clear mission statement will help you.
+It is another way having a clear mission statement will help you.
 Keep in mind the solution you’re trying to bring to your users and prioritise the build based on what’s absolutely necessary to deliver that.

 The Importance of Mission Control

-Launching a startup is a step into the unknown and there are lots of opportunities for things to go wrong.
+Launching a startup is a step into the unknown, and there are lots of opportunities for things to go wrong.
 For new founders especially, the best way to lower that risk is to work with a team that’s done it before, that’s worked with enough startups to know what’s likely to succeed and can provide that insight to help guide you early on.